zwxu064/MPLayers/README.md

   - Ensure folders of "datasets", "experiments", and "pretrained" exist.
     Then, download [our models](https://1drv.ms/u/s!AngC1-tRlyPMgRx6ahmhqxqJDf65?e=UQRUBN) and stored in each subfolder, e.g., "pretrained/TRWP/model.pth.tar".

-  - To test using "run.sh"
+  - To test using "test.sh"
     ```
-    add "--enable_test" in the command
     set "--mpnet_mrf_mode" as "TRWP", "ISGMR", "SGM", "MeanField", or "vanilla"
-    ./run.sh
+    ./test.sh
     ```

-  - To train using "run.sh"
+  - To train using "train.sh"
     ```
-    remove "--enable_test" and "--resume" from the command
     set --resume_unary="pretrained/vanilla/model.pth.tar" in the command for "--mpnet_mrf_mode" in ["TRWP", "ISGMR", "SGM", "MeanField"]
     remove "--resume_unary" from the command for --mpnet_mrf_mode="vanilla"
-    ./run.sh
+    ./train.sh
     ```

 # Note